Marcus Gunn Jaw wink ptosis is an example of synkinesis (an abnormal innervation connecting two groups of normally UNRELATED muscles)

 Concurrent Anatomic Abnormalitites

-- Blepharophimosis may possibly require medial canthal tendon plication5
+- Blepharophimosis might possibly require medial canthal tendon plication5

-- Physiologic defects such as jaw-winking ptosis may possibly require transection of the levator muscle as well as frontalis suspension.
+- Physiologic defects such as jaw-winking ptosis might possibly require transection of the levator muscle as well as frontalis suspension.

 - Because of the levator aponeurosis resection, children needs to be performed under general anesthesia, a formula is used to determine the amount of levator aponeurosis resection.